Runko: Modern multiphysics toolbox for plasma simulations: Introduction

 \section{Introduction}

-Ever since the introduction of computers, numerical simulations have been used to study nonlinear behavior of plasma \citep[see e.g.,][]{Buneman_1959, Dawson_1962, Dawson_1964}.
-In the early days, the research was mainly motivated by studies of basic plasma instabilities and confinement in fusion experiments but the method of computationally solving the dynamics of charged particles also quickly gained popularity in understanding plasma in space \citep[see e.g.,][]{Tanaka_1983,Langdon_1988,Buneman_1992}.
+Ever since the introduction of computers, numerical simulations have been used to study the nonlinear behavior of plasma \citep[see, e.g.,][]{Buneman_1959, Dawson_1962, Dawson_1964}.
+In the early days, the research was mainly motivated by studies of basic plasma instabilities and confinement in fusion experiments, but the method of computationally solving the dynamics of charged particles quickly gained popularity also in understanding plasma in space \citep[see, e.g.,][]{Tanaka_1983,Langdon_1988,Buneman_1992}.

-Important factor in accelerating the usage of plasma simulations has been the ever-increasing computational speed and number of processors.
-Most dramatic change has occurred in the recent years as we reached the petaflop supercomputing era ($10^{15}$ floating-point operations per second; FLOPS) and started to pave our way towards exascale computing systems ($10^{18}$ FLOPS): this technological surge (and of course ingenuity of the researchers themselves) has then enabled to shed light on many longstanding issues in, for example, high-energy astrophysics, including shocks \citep[e.g.,][]{Frederiksen_2004, spitkovsky2005}, reconnection \citep[e.g.,][]{Zenitani_2001, Cerutti_2012, Kagan_2013, sironi2014, Werner_2015}, pulsars \citep[e.g.,][]{Philippov_2014, Chen_2014a, Cerutti_2015}, and kinetic turbulence \citep[e.g.,][]{Howes_2008, Zhdankin_2017a, Comisso_2018}.
+An important factor in accelerating the use of plasma simulations is the ever-increasing computational speed and number of processors.
+We have recently arrived in the petaflop ($10^{15}$ floating-point operations per second, FLOPS) supercomputing era, and have started to pave our way toward exascale computing systems ($10^{18}$ FLOPS).
+This technological surge (and the ingenuity of the researchers themselves) has enabled us to shed light on many longstanding issues in high-energy astrophysics, including shocks \citep[e.g.,][]{Frederiksen_2004, spitkovsky2005}, reconnection \citep[e.g.,][]{Zenitani_2001, Cerutti_2012, Kagan_2013, sironi2014, Werner_2015}, pulsar magnetospheres \citep[e.g.,][]{Philippov_2014, Chen_2014a, Cerutti_2015}, kinetic turbulence \citep[e.g.,][]{Howes_2008, Servidio_2014, Zhdankin_2017a, Comisso_2018, Nattila_2021}, and nonlinear wave interactions \citep[e.g.,][]{Nattila_2022}.

-In order to keep riding this technological wave, successful numerical codes need to be highly scalable and modern enough to take advantage of the newest and incoming supercomputing architectures.
-These kinds of exascale-ready features include e.g., complete avoidance of global communication patterns and support of heterogeneous computing nodes with varying resources such as different number of cores, accelerators, memory (see also \citealt{Nordlund_2018}, for a discussion). \runko\ is developed from scratch to support such features.
+In order to keep riding this technological wave, successful numerical codes need to be highly scalable and modern in order to take advantage of the newest supercomputing architectures.
+These kinds of exascale-ready features include avoidance of global communication patterns and support of heterogeneous computing nodes with varying resources, such as a different number of cores/accelerators or varying amount of memory per core (see also \citealt{Nordlund_2018}, for a discussion).
+The presented \runko\ framework was developed from scratch to support these features.